GET HARD RESULTS. Start here

 • Other medicines that treat erectile dysfunction

-Healthcare professionals generally define low blood pressure as anything below 90/60 mm Hg.
+Healthcare professionals generally define low blood pressure as any reading below 90/60 mm Hg.
+If blood pressure goes too low, it can lead to heart attacks, strokes or shock.

-If you experience chest pain, dizziness, or nausea during sex, you should immediately get medical help.
+If you experience symptoms like chest pain, nausea, vomiting or anything unusual during sex, seek medical attention right away.

-Other indications of dangerously low blood pressure include:
+Other signs of low blood pressure in the danger zone include:

 • Poor concentration